CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

 * We can already tell that this will be a very coarse way to estimate the population served by each of the Bronx libraries because some census tracts which intersect our buffers are very large and portions of the tract are very far away from any library.

 * Despite this we now want to add up the total population within these selected census tracts.
 To determine the total population of all of the census tracts that intersect a ¼ mile buffer of a Bronx library.
 To do this we will use the `Basic statistics` tool.
-Navigate to  `Vector`>`Analysis`>`Basic Statistics`.
+Navigate to  `Vector`>`Analysis Tools`>`Basic statistics for numeric fields`.
 Make the following selections and click `OK`.

 ![location](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/04_12_Statistics.png)